Did you know that every line in The Catcher in the Rye is a breadcrumb pointing to a deeper meaning?

 3. Consider the Setting

 The New York City streets are a character themselves.
 The Museum of Natural History is a static world in a city that never stops moving.
-The ducks’ path through the lagoon is a natural loop that mirrors Holden’s desire for a predictable route Practical, not theoretical..
+The ducks’ path through the lagoon is a natural loop that mirrors Holden’s desire for a predictable route That's the part that actually makes a difference..

 4. Think About the Author’s Intent